 Ramadan is a month-long time for inner reflection, self-control, and focus on God.
 During this time, Muslims who are physically able are required to fast from dawn to sunset.
 Many Muslims believe that denying their hunger helps them to learn self-control, appreciate the difficulties of the poor, and gain spiritual renewal - by fasting, one learns to appreciate the good in life.
 It is common for Muslims to break their fast at sunset with dates and a light meal followed by prayer and then dinner.
 Ramadan is observed during the 9th month of the Islamic calendar (see p3 of Time and Space) and includes 3 holy days.

-- Lailat al-Qadr: Known as "The Night of Power," this event marks Muhammad's receipt of the first verses of the Our'an. - Eid al-Adha: This "Festival of Sacrifice" commemorates Abraham's willingness to sacrifice his son, Ishmael (or
+- Lailat al-Qadr: Known as "The Night of Power," this event marks Muhammad's receipt of the first verses of the Qur'an. - Eid al-Adha: This "Festival of Sacrifice" commemorates Abraham's willingness to sacrifice his son, Ishmael (or Isaac, according to the Christian faith), as proof of his loyalty to God.
+It is celebrated the day the Hajj ends.

-Eid al-Fitr: This is a 3-day "Festival of Fast-Breaking" celebrated at Ramadan's end.
+• Eid al-Fitr: This is a 3-day "Festival of Fast-Breaking" celebrated at Ramadan's end.